ritvijiscool/drum-kit-basic/README.md

 # drum-kit-basic
-a digital drum-kit thats basic and beautiful.
+A digital drum-kit thats basic and beautiful.